timfreiheit/HockeySDKHelper/README.md

 CrashManager.register(this,"some hockey id", new LogCrashManagerListener(getApplicationContext(), Log.DEBUG));
 ```

-The LogCrashManager also overrides shouldAutoUploadCrashes
+The LogCrashManagerListener also overrides shouldAutoUploadCrashes
 ```java
 @Override
 public boolean shouldAutoUploadCrashes() {